Fummelknabe/SensorFusionBA_ATRP/README.md

 # SensorFusion for vehicle in uneven terrain

 ## Execute software
-To use this software, Julia V1.7 or newer is required.
+To use this software, Julia V1.7 or any version up to Julia V1.9.x is required.
+There are known issues with the newer versions and are not supported, as this software is not actively being maintained.

 Start the program from REPL:
 1. Start Julia REPL in folder containing the repository